runn-vermel/runnbot/README.md

 It does this by looping through the specified repos (all|requested|excluded), resetting them, running a user supplied script, doing a bump (patch|minor|major) on  the bower/package/HISTORY files, doing a git commit and tag, and pushing the commits and tags back up to github.

 ###initialRunn
-The initialRunn mode does a git pull of all repos associated with the px on github.com, and places them inside the specified localPath (default is "repos"), within the Runnbot folder.
+The initialRunn mode does a git pull of all repos associated with the org specified (default PredixDev) on github.com, and places them inside the specified localPath (default location is "repos"), within the Runnbot folder.
 The username and password parameters are required.

 ### User Supplied Module